NixOS/nix/doc/manual/src/command-ref/nix-env.md

-The upgrade operation creates a new user environment, based on the current generation of the active profile, in which all store paths are replaced for which there are newer versions in the set of paths described by args.
+The upgrade operation creates a new user environment, based on the current generation of the active profile, in which all store paths are replaced for which there are newer versions in the set of paths described by *args*.
 Paths for which there are no newer versions are left untouched; this is not an error.
-It is also not an error if an element of args matches no installed derivations.
+It is also not an error if an element of *args* matches no installed derivations.

-For a description of how args is mapped to a set of store paths, see [`--install`](#rsec-nix-env-install).
-If args describes multiple store paths with the same symbolic name, only the one with the highest version is installed.
+For a description of how *args* is mapped to a set of store paths, see [`--install`](#rsec-nix-env-install).
+If *args* describes multiple store paths with the same symbolic name, only the one with the highest version is installed.